dhh1128/codecraft.co/why-you-should-be-proficient-in-a-tool-like-vim-or-emacs.md

 So today, I'm going to try to convince all the IDE zealots in the world that they're doing themselves and their teammates a disservice if they don't <a title="Julie Jones: Learn voraciously." href="julie-jones-learn-voraciously.md">take the time to become proficient</a> in a powerful text editor.

-Death wish part 2. :-)<!--more-->
+Death wish part 2. :-)
 <h3>The obvious reason</h3>
 In response to my first post, plenty of people pointed out the one use case where text editors totally crush IDEs: when a console is all you have to work with.
 <p style="padding-left:30px;"><span style="color:#003366;"><em>"I really love to <code>ssh -X</code> to a server, get permission from the sysadmin to monkey with packages and consume scarce resources, install KDE or gnome, install an IDE, run <code>startx</code>, browse to the folder where the IDE's binary is installed, launch it, and then wait 5 minutes while it loads in the local X-server on whatever workstation I happen to be using"</em> </span><strong>... said no one ever.</strong></p>
 The need to edit files on remote machines with minimal cruft installed is never going to die.
 For some developers, this is a constant workflow; for others, it's occasional.
 But almost none of us can ignore it entirely.
 In fact, given the surging tide of mobile computing and "Internet of Things" innovation, every passing day is probably increasing the probability that software pros will need to tweak files and debug in very resource-constrained, streamlined environments.

-This reason by itself justifies the claim that every developer should at least be <em>functional</em> in a high-powered text editor--and I think it's incontrovertible.
+This reason by itself justifies the claim that every developer should at least be <em>functional</em> in a high-powered text editor &mdash; and I think it's incontrovertible.

 But is that the same as proving that every engineer should be <em>proficient</em>?